ysyk2021/the-career-development-method-harnessing-your-talents-and-passions-to-achieve-your-career-goals/src/chapter-6.md

-Chapter: Overcoming Obstacles in Career Development
+Overcoming Obstacles in Career Development
 ===================================================

 Career development is not without its challenges and obstacles.
 In this chapter, we will explore common barriers to success in career development, strategies for overcoming those barriers, and best practices for navigating challenges and uncertainty.